FKLC/AnyAPI/README.md

 ## Installation

-Library is avaible on PyPi so just run
+Library on PyPI so just run

 ```
 pip install anyapi